 What?
 Crowdsourcing data is to get a better understanding of the conditions in a community.
-It can help governments to get come to more evidence-based decision-making.
-Collecting, cleaning and analysing are initial steps to be taken to get there and it should be said that it requires a significant amount of resources to make the most out of the data.
+It can help governments to come to more evidence-based decision-making.
+Collecting, cleaning and analysing are the initial steps that must be taken to get there and it should be said that it requires a significant amount of resources to make the most out of the data.

 Example?
 Street Bump is a crowd-sourcing project that helps residents improve their neighborhood streets.
 Volunteers use the Street Bump mobile app to collect road condition data while they drive.
 The data provides governments with real-time information to fix problems and plan long term investments.

 Tool?
 Ushahidi (which is Swahili for “testimony” or “witness”) allows users to crowdsource crisis information to be sent via mobile.

 The examples above show that the application of the crowdsourcing model in government settings can successfully mobilize citizens.
 Crowdsourcing helps governments make more evidence-based decisions through technology-enabled collective actions.
 Namely, the wisdom of the crowd mitigates the effect of individual biases by gathering and aggregating a huge number of viewpoints.

 Inspired to discover what crowdsourcing could do in your community?
 Reach out to us! email@example.com